A Tailor-Made Man (1922 film)

-A Tailor-Made Man is a 1922 American comedy silent film directed by Joseph De Grasse and written by Albert Ray.
+A Tailor-Made Man is a 1922 American silent comedy film directed by Joseph De Grasse and written by Albert Ray.
 The film stars Charles Ray, Tom Ricketts, Ethel Grandin, Victor Potel, Stanton Heck, and Edythe Chapman, with a supporting cast including Jacqueline Logan and Kate Lester.
 It was released on August 5, 1922, by United Artists and premiered in Los Angeles around the same date.
 The film, based on the 1917 play A Tailor-Made Man by Harry James Smith, survives in the archives of Gosfilmofond of Russia.

 Plot

 John Paul Bart (Charles Ray), a lowly pants presser in Anton Huber’s (Tom Ricketts) tailor shop, believes that fine clothing can transform a person’s status and opportunities.
 Determined to test this theory, he "borrows" an elegant suit from the shop and attends an exclusive reception hosted by the wealthy Stanlaw family.
 Despite his lack of social standing, John’s charm and borrowed attire catch the eye of Abraham Nathan (Stanton Heck), a steamship magnate facing labor disputes within his company.

 Mistaking John for a skilled mediator, Nathan invites him aboard a company cruise to negotiate with striking workers.
 Against the schemes of labor leader Gustavus Sonntag (Douglas Gerrard), John uses his quick wit and empathy to resolve the unrest, earning Nathan’s admiration.
 Meanwhile, he courts Tanya Huber (Ethel Grandin), Anton’s daughter, though Sonntag, who harbors his own feelings for Tanya, grows jealous.
 When Sonntag exposes John as a mere tailor, John returns to the shop, humiliated but resolute.

 Convinced of John’s genuine talent, Nathan tracks him down and offers him a permanent position at the steamship company.
 John accepts, proving that his abilities extend beyond appearances.
 He and Tanya become engaged, affirming his journey from impostor to a man of substance.